alvachien/achihui/src/design.md

 1. First of all, create a borrow from document with: Document type (Borrow From, 9) whch contains two items:
     a.
 First document line posted to the New created BorrowFromAccount, tran. type 82 (opening liability));
     b.
 Second document line posted to the account which receiving the amount, tran. type 80 (borrow from);
-2. In addition, there are several template document will be created with the relevant.
+2. In addition, there are several template documents will be created with the relevant.
 3. A repay document will be post periodly or manually;
     a.
 The new posted document with doc type - repayment.
     b.
 It contains several line items: the original amount (repayment in 87 to the borrow from account, repayment out 86 to the account which paid the amount), the interest amount;